How to Apply Mineral Sunscreen (The Right Way!)

 Fortunately, there are many choices available when it comes to protecting your skin from the sun, and sunscreen is hands-down a fantastic, time-tested solution to keeping it safe.
 As it stands, there are two main types of sunscreen out there, which are chemical sunscreen and mineral sunscreen.

-Both kinds come with their pros and cons, with each type imparting its own benefits for your overall skin health.
-However, from these two options, mineral sunscreen is definitely going to be the clear winner when it comes to not only effectiveness, but also safety.
+Both kinds come with their pros and cons, with each type imparting its own benefits for sun protection and your overall skin health.
+However, from these two options, mineral-based sunscreen is definitely going to be the clear winner when it comes to not only effectiveness, but also safety for any skin type.

 This means that knowing how to apply mineral sunscreen is going to be your next step.
-Since we know how easy it is to get overwhelmed by trying to figure it out, we wanted to hold your hand and guide you through how to slather on enough of the good stuff to protect you from the sun.
+Since we know how easy it is to get overwhelmed by trying to figure it out, we’ll guide you through how to slather on enough of the good stuff to protect you from the sun and its harmful UV rays.

-With that in mind, here is everything you need to know to help keep your skin super shielded from cancer – and to help you look your very best as an added bonus!
+With that in mind, here is everything you need to know to help keep your skin super shielded from cancer – and to help you look your very best as a bonus!
 (2)

 Why Do Most Mineral Sunscreens Look So White?

 Mineral sunscreens are easily identified by their iconic white cast upon the skin.
-Most of us can picture those white triangles on beach-goers' noses from the days of yore, and that distinct appearance can be credited to the mineral sunscreen that was applied to their faces (usually zinc).
+Most of us can picture those white triangles on beach-goers' noses, and that distinct appearance can be credited to the mineral sunscreen that was applied to their faces (usually zinc).

 To help you better understand its mechanism of action, though, it’s important to better understand exactly how mineral sunscreens protect your skin.
 You see, your skin can easily be damaged by ultraviolet rays, commonly referred to as UV rays.

-The sun, being a nuclear-powered powerlifter, produces very strong rays that – in addition to providing us with essential daylight to help keep the planet chugging along – also work to damage our skin cells and their DNA.
-Photons travel all the way down from the sun, right to your skin, and they can literally break apart cells and their DNA.
+The sun, being a nuclear-powered powerlifter, produces very strong UVA and UVB rays that – in addition to providing us with essential daylight to help keep the planet chugging along – also work to damage our skin cells and their DNA.
+Photons travel all the way down from the sun, right to your skin, and they can literally break apart cells and their DNA, causing skin damage.
 (3)

 The resilience of the body allows our skin to tan and repair cells, but on occasion, damaged cells will manifest as painful sunburns.
 The source of the damage, as we already know, is the UV rays directly colliding with our skin (and therefore, our cells).

-Providing a layer that stops these UV rays from ramming against our skin and cells is how we protect our skin.
+Providing a layer that stops these UV rays from ramming against our skin and cells through a physical sunscreen is how we protect our skin.
 The minerals most commonly present in mineral sunscreens are zinc oxide, and titanium dioxide, two compounds that both lead to a white shimmer.

 These minerals work to partially absorb, but primarily instantly refract, any UV rays away from your skin once applied.
 Think of it like a full-body shield, but rather than protecting you from charging bad guys with spears, it’s instead protecting you from the potentially lethal rays of the sun.
 (4)